Why are COVID-19 boosters and third doses necessary?

 A booster refers to a dose of a vaccine given to someone who did likely build enough protection initially when they received vaccination, but who may have lost some of that protection over time.
 It’s called waning immunity, and it’s something scientists and health officials expected to happen with COVID-19 vaccines.

-Who is eligible for booster doses?
+Who is eligible for COVID-19 booster shots?

 Where can I get a booster shot?

-Pfizer boosters are currently available at several Ohio State Wexner Medical Center locations as well as many other clinics and retail pharmacies.
+COVID-19 boosters are currently available at several Ohio State Wexner Medical Center locations as well as many other clinics and retail pharmacies.
 Learn more about how to schedule and who is currently eligible for COVID-19 booster vaccines.

 Does this mean the COVID-19 vaccines aren’t working?